ROCm/HIP-CPU/docs/gcc_macos.md

 ```

 If you want to later install the HIP CPU Runtime in non standard folder you can
-specify the install location to the `cmake` command
+specify the install location to the `cmake` command.
+Make sure to run the command on the branch that has the top-most CMakeLists.txt file

 ```bash
 cmake -DCMAKE_CXX_COMPILER=g++-10 -DCMAKE_INSTALL_PREFIX=<location to install the runtime>